Lauren Cheatle

 Lauren Roma Cheatle (born 6 November 1998) is an Australian cricketer who plays as a left-arm fast-medium bowler and left-handed batter.
 She plays domestic cricket for New South Wales in the Women's National Cricket League (WNCL) and the Sydney Sixers in the Women's Big Bash League (WBBL).
 Between 2016 and 2019, she played 11 matches for the Australian national cricket team.

 Domestic cricket

+Cheatle grew up playing for the historic Bowral Cricket Club, coming through the club’s junior pathway before featuring regularly in local senior competitions.
+Her early performances drew attention beyond New South Wales, and she later spent time with an English minor county outfit, gaining experience in different conditions and tightening her left-arm seam fundamentals.

-Cheatle plays for the New South Wales Breakers in the Women's National Cricket League.
+After returning to the New South Wales system, Cheatle progressed through the state’s youth ranks and earned selection for the New South Wales Breakers in the Women's National Cricket League.
+Known for her ability to swing the new ball, she became a consistent presence in the Breakers attack and was later entrusted with leadership responsibilities.

+Cheatle was appointed captain of the NSW Breakers ahead of the 2025–26 WNCL season, reflecting her standing as one of the side’s most experienced domestic performers.
 She played her first match for the Breakers on 1 November 2015.

 Cheatle previously played for the Sydney Thunder in the Women's Big Bash League.
 In the 2015–16 season, she took 18 wickets finishing equal 4th in the most wickets list.
 She was at the bowler's end when the Thunder won the inaugural WBBL final when Claire Koski scored two runs off an overthrow.
 She joined the Sydney Sixers ahead of the 2017–18 Women's Big Bash League season.